-Civil society and media actors participated in a number of activities focused on strengthening civic involvement in the audit process of Ekiti State.
-Some of the activities include the Audit Forum and Accountability Dialogue held on 9th and 10th August 2023.
-Stakeholders who participated in the two-day meetings were 31 in number and drawn from diverse constituencies including the Office of the Auditor-General for State, Public Accounts Committee of the State House of Assembly, audited agencies of government, civil society, media, persons with disability, community leaders, professional bodies, women associations, trade, and labour unions.
+CS/MEDIA ACTORS ARE MUCH INVOLVED IN THE AUDIT PROCESS Civil society and media actors participated in a number of activities focused on strengthening civic involvement in the audit process of Ekiti State.
+Some of the activities include the Audit Forum and Accountability Dialogue held in June 2024.
+Stakeholders who participated in the two-day meetings were drawn from diverse constituencies including the Office of the Auditor-General for State, Public Accounts Committee of the State House of Assembly, audited agencies of government, civil society, media, persons with disability, community leaders, professional bodies, women associations, trade, and labour unions.